lakshits11/neon-city/README.md

 🎉 And that's it!
 You're now all set to enjoy the stunning beauty and productivity boost that Neon City brings to your coding environment.
 Happy coding!

+NOTE: This theme is a side project, hence you may face some minor coloring/theming issues.